Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 They can take hostages.

-They can do what we need to find out what it feels like, because that's what the left thinks we do all over the world.
+They can do what we need to find out what it feels like because that's what the left thinks we do all over the world.

 This is minor.

-This is Aaron in uh in the Bay Area.
+This is Aaron in the Bay Area.

 Nice to have you on the program with us.